Páirc Esler

-Páirc Esler (/ˌpɑːrk ˈɛslər/ park-_-ESS-lər, /ga/; also Páirc an Iúir /ga/) is a GAA stadium in Newry, County Down.
+Páirc Esler (/ˌpɑːrk ˈɛslər/ park-_-ESS-lər, /ga/; also Páirc an Iúir /ga/) is a Gaelic Athletic Association (GAA) stadium in Newry, Northern Ireland.

+While the home ground of Down GAA, most of the ground lies within County Armagh.
 It is the home of the Down Gaelic football and hurling teams and the Newry Shamrocks GAA club.
 The ground has a capacity of about 20,000.

 History

 Páirc Esler is located in the Greenbank Industrial Estate in Newry, built on land adjacent to the Clanrye River.
-The area is marked on the 1846 Ordinance Survey map as “The Marsh” and was used for Gaelic games, association football and rugby from at least the late 19th Century.
+The area is marked on the 1846 Ordnance Survey map as "The Marsh" and was used for Gaelic games, association football and rugby from at least the late 19th century.
 The pitch was opened as a GAA facility in 1947.
 Officially called Páirc an Iúir, it was renamed Páirc Esler in 2007 after Archdeacon Hugh Esler, a Catholic priest and Ballynahinch native credited with reinvigorating interest in Gaelic football in Newry in the 1930s–50s, and with securing the grounds.

 Renovation

-The ground has undergone major redevelopment work, with new stands, floodlights, new pitch all added in 2006–2007.
-From 1999 to 2004 no senior intercounty championship matches were played at the venue.
-After the development of a new terrace at the canal end of the ground and a new stand on the south side of the ground, Down hosted the All-Ireland Champions, Tyrone, in round 2 of the football championship qualifiers.
-The following year both Fermanagh and Derry visited the ground in the qualifiers, Down losing to the latter.
+The ground has undergone major redevelopment work, with new stands, floodlights, and a new pitch all added in 2006–2007.
+From 1999 to 2004, no senior intercounty championship matches were played at the venue and after the development of a new terrace at the canal end of the ground and a new stand on the south side of the ground, Down hosted the All-Ireland champions, Tyrone, in round 2 of the football championship qualifiers.
+The following year, both Fermanagh and Derry visited the ground in the qualifiers, Down losing to the latter.
 The ground was closed after the Down v Armagh game in Division 1B of the National Football League in March 2006 for further development.